yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 Where $\bm{\Sigma}_R$ is the covariance matrix of returns (one of the inputs for MPT), $\bm{\beta}$ is the matrix of regression coefficients (without the intercept), $\bm{\Sigma}_F$ is the sample covariance matrix of the factors, and $\bm{\Sigma_{\epsilon}}$ is the diagonal matrix of mean squared errors.
 I omitted the derivation of this equation but trust me bro, the math works out.

-The advantage of using this approach over directly using the sample covariance matrix is accuracy (supposedly).
+The advantage of this approach over directly using the sample covariance matrix is accuracy (supposedly).
 We usually have $n >> p$ (number of stocks >> number of factors).
 So when calculating the sample covariance matrix, there could be more error due to the size of the dataset.
-Using _equation 3_ on the other hand only requires a covariance matrix of pxp factors, which is a 4x4 matrix in our case.
+Using _equation 3_ on the other hand only requires a pxp covariance matrix of factors, which is a 4x4 matrix in our case.
 The main issue here is the assumption that $\bm{\Sigma_{\epsilon}}$ is diagonal.
 This requires the mean squared error (MSE) of each stock to be uncorrelated.

 ## 4 Backtesting